 Great client service.
 It is something we in the service industry strive towards.
 But how do you define it?
 How do you measure it?
 Depending on what type of business you are in, it can mean very different things.

-In the retirement plan service industry, there are several key points you as a plan sponsor should review to ensure you are receiving great client service.
+In the retirement plan service industry, there are several key points you as a plan sponsor should review to ensure you are receiving the best retirement planning services in Austin TX.
 Plan sponsors should review their service providers and evaluate the services they are providing centered around three main service areas: plan administration, investments, and participant services.

 In your plan document, the plan administrator will be implicitly defined.
 In many cases, the plan administrator is YOU, the employer.
 Unless you are an expert in plan administration, a prudent person would delegate some of those responsibilities to a third party.
 The plan administrator is what is called a fiduciary.
 A fiduciary is always required to act in the best interest of the plan participants.